 After a good cleaning most instruments can be packed in their original case.
 If the case is damaged it’s best to replace it.
 Don’t store instruments in a cardboard box or plastic tub.
 Store instruments on a pallet, a shelf, or other surfaces not directly on the floor.
 To store guitars place them flat or on their side in a hard case.
 Never stack anything on the instrument case.
 For larger instruments wrap and cover with a tarp to protect from dust.
 Once placed in a storage unit, check on them periodically.

-When storing musical instruments, a climate controlled unit is the only way to go.
+When storing musical instruments, a temperature controlled unit is the only way to go.
 Musical instruments are sensitive to temperature fluctuations, high humidity, and dry conditions.
 Prolonged exposure to heat and cold can have negative effects on the instrument, its sound, and its structural quality.
-If stored out of a climate controlled environment for long periods instruments can warp, crack and attract mold and mildew.
-Electronic equipment such as amplifiers, speakers, and microphones will also benefit from being stored in a climate controlled space.
+If stored out of a temperature controlled environment for long periods instruments can warp, crack and attract mold and mildew.
+Electronic equipment such as amplifiers, speakers, and microphones will also benefit from being stored in a temperature controlled space.

 Contact Us Today